Regularity for eigenfunctions of Schr\"odinger operators: Regularity of eigenfunctions

-\item The case of anisotropic Sobolev spaces. uch anisotropic Sobolev spaces would yield additional smoothness for eigenfunctions {\em along} the singularity.
-This would be similar to the case of polyhedral domains discussed in \cite{bnz3}.

-\item Exponential decay of the eigenfunctions for the many body problem.
-This is neeeded for approximation results using cut-offs.
-See \cite{CarmonaSimon1, Cornean, GeorgescuIftimovici, PuriceDecay, VasyExp} and the references therein. \end{enumerate}
+It would be interesting to extend our results in the case of magnetic fields \cite{Georgescu, HunsickerNistorSofo, PuriceMagnetic, Siedentop}.
 In addition to the above extensions, one would have to look into the issues that arise in the numerical approximation of solutions of partial differential equations in spaces of high dimension (the so called ``curse of dimensionality'').
-Let us mention in this regard the papers \cite{Griebel, Schwab} and the references therein, where the issue of approximation in high dimension is discussed.
+Let us mention in this regard the papers \cite{Griebel, Hamaekers, Schwab} and the references therein, where the issue of approximation in high dimension is discussed.